Robert Lee Mabe

 - Died January 9, 2005 in Danville, VA USA

 Right-hander Bob Mabe was originally with the Chicago Cubs organization in the early 1950s but was drafted by the St. Louis Cardinals from the Reidsville Luckies of the Carolina League on December 1, 1953 in the minor league draft.
 He helped the Houston Buffaloes win the 1955 Texas League pennant with a mark of 16-10 and a 3.31 ERA.

-Mabe's name got on the news wires when he surrounded a 500-foot home run to Mickey Mantle in an exhibition game in St. Petersburg, FL on May 20, 1956.
-Unfazed, he then won 21 games for Houston that seaon, leading the league in victories, strikeouts (195), and an ERA of 2.10.
+Mabe's name got on the news wires when he surrendered a 500-foot home run to Mickey Mantle in an exhibition game in St. Petersburg, FL on May 20, 1956.
+Unfazed, he then won 21 games for Houston that season, leading the league in victories, strikeouts (195), and an ERA of 2.10.
 Bob won three more times in postseason play, leading Houston to the 1956 Dixie Series Championship.
 Bob was 6-1 with the Omaha Cardinals of the American Association when he joined the Cardinals' 1958 starting rotation in July.
 Mabe recalls pitching well but losing his first three starts.
 "I had three straight complete games but lost 2-1 to Bob Purkey of the Cincinnati Redlegs, 2-1 to Carl Willey of the Milwaukee Braves and 2-0 to Ron Kline of the Pittsburgh Pirates."